sdesalas/melbourne-hackathons/README.md

 ### Special Mention

-PS: Remember to check also [Michelle Mannering's When’s that](https://hackathongoddess.wordpress.com/whens-that/) page for Hackathons and developer-oriented events.
+PS: Remember to check also [Michelle Mannering's "when’s that"](https://hackathongoddess.wordpress.com/whens-that/) page for Hackathons and developer-oriented events.